 The Bond Between Them

-Dorflein and Knut had something that did not translate into a simple caption.
-The keeper wrestled with the bear on the grass.
-He fed him by hand.
-He was present in a way that shaped how Knut understood the world, because Knut had no other reference point.
+Dorflein and Knut had something that did not fit a caption.
+The keeper wrestled with the cub on the grass, fed him by hand, sat with him in the enclosure while the cameras rolled.
+He was the first and steadiest thing in the bear's world, because Knut had no other reference point for what safety felt like.

 5